 Here’s what you can expect on your visit:

-Basic Services Provided: Health exams, lab, medications (excluding controlled substances) and reproductive health services.
-Dental services referred to other providers and payment stipend offered on a case-by-case basis.
+Basic Services Provided: Health exams, lab, medications (excluding controlled substances and reproductive health services).
+Dental services referred to Family Health Center-Menomonie Dental Center.

 Registration & Eligibility:

 You will be asked to provide some basic contact and eligibility information.
 The clinic serves those that are under insured and are at or below 250% federal poverty guideline.